Nordlien/PhotoTags-Synchronizer/docs/index.md

   - Can also write Microsoft Atoms back to files
 - Powerful rename tool.
   - See user guide for [Rename tool](userguide/renametool)
-- Powerful run command tool
+- Powerful run command tool on a bulk of files
   - A helping tool for Convert, Update, Change and/or Update Photo and Video Files in Bulk using your favorite tool.
   - See user guide for [Run batch](userguide/runbatch)
 - GEOtagging and Map